Composer

 like anybody, it’s been circumstances and what was going on in the world

 which has influenced it enormously.
-It’s certainly my time that it
+It’s certainly my time that it influenced

-musical education was before World War Two.
-Although after that I
+was before World War Two.
+Although after that I never went back to

-never went back to school again, I would say my schooling has gone on continually!
+school again, I would say my schooling has gone on continually!
+[Laughs]

-were before is very significant.
+before is very significant.
 I started in California, in San Francisco.

 I was in Palo Alto most of the time until I was sixteen, and amazingly enough,